-But even if you haven’t traditionally hired much in January, you should be aware of when jobseekers may be the most active.
+But even if you haven’t traditionally hired much in January, you should be aware of when job seekers may be the most active.
 Taking advantage of this timing could help you find a bigger pool of qualified candidates for your open positions.
 You want to strike while the iron’s hot, right?

-We’ll take a closer look at what makes January peak hiring season and ways recruiters and employers can get the most of out their New Year hiring efforts.
+We’ll take a closer look at what makes January peak hiring season and ways recruiters and employers can get the most out of their New Year hiring efforts.

 New year, new faces

 Businesses often slow down between Thanksgiving and the winter holidays, picking up steam and seeking new hires toward the middle of January, according to business and career experts.
-Specifically, companies tend to complete their budgets by November and December, often posting new job openings before the end of the year that they hope to fill by end of January.
+Specifically, companies tend to complete their budgets by November and December, often posting new job openings before the end of the year that they hope to fill by the end of January.

 Monster’s Year in Jobs reports have consistently backed this up.
 For example, both the 2018 and 2017 reports conclude that January (and into February) is the busiest month of the year for job postings and job searches.
 In fact, more jobs were added during the period between January and February of 2019 — by far — than any other period of the year, according to the Bureau of Labor Statistics.